-Rachel's brand new website has just gone live - do take a look!
-It showcases both Rachel's floristry and her stunning jewellery collection, created under the name Rachel Laura.
-There is an extensive collection of rings, earrings and necklaces available in her online store - however she also welcomes commissions via email if you have something special in mind!
+Rachel’s brand new website has just gone live – do take a look!
+It showcases both Rachel’s floristry and her stunning jewellery collection, created under the name Rachel Laura Gorman.
+There is an extensive collection of rings, earrings and necklaces available in her online store and she also takes custom orders.

 My first degree was a Bachelor of Visual and Performing Arts at VCA/Melbourne University.
 At the time it was a fairly new, cross disciplinary course.
 It was a really exciting and broad introduction into the arts, and introduced me to academic, critical thinking and creative processes.
 I completed a double major in Visual Art and Creative Writing.
 I did some metal work in the Visual Art department and really enjoyed it.